-The Connected Equipment Internal Portal is a dashboard for HVAC chiller engineers and technicians to perform remote diagnostics on chillers that are located at offsite customer locations.
+The Connected Equipment Internal Portal (CEP) is a dashboard for HVAC chiller engineers and technicians to perform remote diagnostics on chillers that are located at offsite customer locations.

 The portal saves time and money for Johnson Controls through automation and instant access to problems like faults and alarms to diagnose issues without having to be on location.